maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 Though loosely coupled, teams should be highly aligned.
 Visibility between teams helps to form shared values, principles and practices.

-One person cannot hold all pieces of a complex system in their head and therefore the responsibility of system design is distributed among the team, we must all understand the trade offs of charateristics made with each decision.

 ## Testing system resilience

 It is good to understand how much failure a system can tolerate and still operate within acceptable boundaries.

 By accepting that the system will fail we can experiment and learn how it will react under certain conditions.

-Chaos Engineering is a practice where you run experiments on a system to observe how it reacts under a fault.
-This allows you to monitor system failure in controlled setting instead of waiting for the failure to happen out of business hours.
+Chaos Engineering is a practice where you run experiments on a system to observe how it reacts.
+This allows you to monitor system failure in controlled setting instead of allowing it to happen out of business hours.

 ### Chaos Engineering

-1. Define steady state of system.
+1. Define steady state of system
-2. Build hypothesis around steady state behaviour under failure conditions, for example "We expect the system to maintain 99.9% availability while handling 200 requests per second while 20% of nodes are failing".
+2. Build hypothesis around steady state behaviour under failure conditions, for example "We expect the system to maintain 99.9% availability while handling 200 requests per second while 20% of nodes are failing"
-3. Run an experiment to test the theory, build confidence in test environment and work towards being able to run in production to see how it reacts under real load.
+3. Run an experiment to test the theory, build confidence in test environment and work towards being able to run in production to see how it reacts under real load
 4. Verify - did something unexpected happen?
 5. Improve system using learnings from experiment, redefine steady state and go again!